Sound Fountain

 H. Arthur Brown brings to his Remington recordings the profound musical understanding and dynamic qualities which have earned for him an international reputation.

-Hine Arthur Brown
+Hine Arthur Brown - "A portrait in oil"

-(Artistic rendering of a portrait.)
+(Artistic rendering by R.A.B. of a portrait.)

 He started to reorganize the El Paso Symphony Orchestra and gave the first concert in 1931.
 Two years later he was conducting the Louisville Symphony Orchestra as well.
 He conducted the El Paso SO until the scheduled season of 1951/52.

 Brown was an ambulant conductor.
 He not only traveled the large distance between El Paso and Louisville, but in the last years of his appointment in El Paso he traveled to yet another city in the South West, Tulsa that is, and founded the Tulsa Philharmonic Orchestra.
 That was in 1948.
-He stayed in Tulsa until 1958.
+He stayed music director in Tulsa until 1958.

 Don Gillis: